mojodna/osm2orc/README.md

   FROM exploded_ways
   GROUP BY id
 )
--- relations are more difficult; ways must be reassembled up recursively SELECT id,
+-- relations are more difficult; ways must be reassembled recursively SELECT id,
   'node' type,